plmqaz-bot/wholeren/README.md

 setup Lead, sales group, category restrictions for user change

-make choose service to be in contract view
+make choose service to be in contract view --DONE

 chagne one contract field, other service should also update --Sync subscribe and stuff, later